5 Commitments to help you win the sale every time!

 Exploration and change

-Exploring new avenues and undertaking new techniques to help stabilise your lead's business is an important need for reps.
+Exploring new avenues and undertaking new techniques to help stabilize your lead's business is an important need for reps.
 Every business is different and thus a commitment for exploration on your prospect's part can help find new possibilities.

 A commitment to change can be difficult but without it, it may also be difficult to move forward.
 Build trust with your prospect and show them what change may mean and look like along the way.
 Get real about the changes they are committing to such as expenditure, budget changes, internal processes, as well as a lot of energy and time.